FrankKesel/xilinx_tools/vitis_hls/tutorial_01/tutorial_01.md

 ```

 * Or you can start the Vitis GUI without a workspace with the command `vitis` on the command line and select an existing workspace in the Vitis GUI.
 * For the tutorial make a folder with the file manager (for example in your home directory) to be used as a workspace and start the Vitis GUI as described above.
-You should see the Vitis GUI as shown in the following image (There are already some recent workspaces in the image which you will not see when you open your Vitis IDE).
+You should see the Vitis GUI as shown in the following image.

 ![Vitis GUI](images/hls_01.png)